heoelri/adopac/labs/lab3/lab3.md

 Conditions can be applied to stages, jobs and individual tasks.
 Let's now add a condition that our build task is only executed when the build agent runs on linux.

 * Goto Pipelines > Pipelines
-* Select the new MyDevOpsProject (1) pipeline
+* Select the new "MyDevOpsProject (1)" pipeline

 > This should be the pipeline we have created in previous task.

-Before we proceed let's give it a better name.
+Before we proceed let us give it a better name.

 * Click on the following button: